mohannad-b/Wrkcodean/project_details/user_flows/flow-1-b-local-emailpassword-signup-new-workspace.md

 **Exceptions**:
 - **Email already exists with auth_provider='idp'**: Return 409, error message: "This email is registered with SSO.
 Please use SSO to sign in."
-- **Email already exists with auth_provider='local' AND has workspace membership**: Return 409, error message: "Account already exists.
-Please use the login page to sign in." (redirect to Flow 3)
+- **Email already exists with auth_provider='local' AND has workspace membership**: Return 409 JSON with error message: "Account already exists.
+Please use the login page to sign in."
+Wrk will standardize on: backend returns 409 JSON and frontend redirects to /login (Flow 3)
-- **Email already exists with auth_provider='local' AND NO workspace membership**: Allow signup, proceed to workspace creation (verify password first)
+- **Email already exists with auth_provider='local' AND NO workspace membership**: If password is valid, proceed to workspace creation; if invalid, return 401 and suggest login or password reset
 - **Invalid email format**: Return 400
 - **Subdomain taken**: Return 409, suggest alternatives
 - **Invalid subdomain format**: Return 400, show format requirements